san2ds/cs410-fall2024-enhance-search-with-ai-capability/instruction.md

 Installation

-Create conda environment using environment.yml or requirement.txt file.
+1) Create conda environment using environment.yml or requirement.txt file.
-Activate conda environment.
+2) Activate conda environment.
-Generate an API key using https://ai.google.dev/gemini-api/docs/api-key and copy the api key.
+3) Generate an API key using https://ai.google.dev/gemini-api/docs/api-key and copy the api key.
-Export API key for the environment - export GOOGLE_API_KEY = ‘your api key here’.
+4) Export API key for the environment - export GOOGLE_API_KEY = ‘your api key here’.

-Set up environment variables: Create a .env file in the project root and add:
+5) Create folder structure like below.
+6) Initial run will create indexes and preprocessed corpus.